Ventnor: Sport and recreation

-Ventnor Cricket Club has several active teams, and plays on its ground just east of the Botanic Garden.
+Founded in 1850, Ventnor Cricket Club has several active teams, and plays on its ground just east of the Botanic Garden.
 Its pitch is unusual in that it is not flat but situated in a bowl, rising toward the boundaries.
 This has prevented them in being promoted beyond Division Two in the Southern Premier Cricket League.

 Ventnor Rugby Club runs two men's teams, and plays at its ground west of the town on the Whitwell Road.

-Ventnor Football Club is adjacent to the rugby club, with the grounds housing the Ventnor Men’s & Rew Valley youth teams.
+Ventnor Football Club is adjacent to the rugby club, with the grounds housing the Men’s & Rew Valley youth teams.
+Founded in 1883, they are affiliated to the Hampshire Football Association and are long serving members of the Isle of Wight League - a competition they joined as founder members in 1898.

 There is a riding school and equestrian centre north of Ventnor on the road to Godshill.

 Rew Valley Sports Centre, in Upper Ventnor, adjacent to the Free School and St Francis Primary school, is available for the local community to use outside of school hours.

 Ventnor has a bowling club, with a ground just north of the town centre.
 Ventnor Golf Club has the oldest course on the island, founded in 1892.
 The course on the high downs north-west of the town centre has views over the English Channel.
 The putting green in Ventnor Park is open during the summer.

 Ventnor Tennis Club has four hard courts just north of the town centre.
 The town also has an angling club with a clubhouse at Wheeler's Bay.